-In line with the research conducted in North Toraja Regency, similar research conducted in Tana Toraja found that local tax and levy revenue, number of parties and population together have a positive effect on the revenue of Slaughterhouse Retribution in Tana Toraja Regency (Patandianan, 2012).
+In line with the research conducted in North Toraja Regency, similar research conducted in Tana Toraja found that local tax and levy revenue, number ofparties and population together have a positive effect on the revenue of Slaughterhouse Retribution in Tana Toraja Regency (Patandianan, 2012).
 However, the implementation of slaughterhouse retribution collection in the regency has not been accountable, causing rejection from some communities (Lidwina, 2016).
 Another study in Tana Toraja revealed that the achievement of revenue realization from abattoir retribution that exceeds the target does not guarantee that the implementation of the local regulation on abattoir retribution has been carried out effectively and efficiently (Dasmar Luron, 2016).
+Efficiency can be improved by identifying the distribution of marketing costs among the various intermediaries in the marketing channel.
+(Syarif, M., Samsuki, Amzeri, A., Azmi, Z. 2022).

 Those existing studies generally focus on analysis and evaluation at the implementation and revenue stages of retribution.
 This research examines the most fundamental thing, namely the local regulation that serves as the legal umbrella for the Retribution on Slaughterhouses.
-This research needs to be conducted to provide a strong foundation for the legal basis of the implementation of Slaughterhouse

-Retribution in North Toraja Regency and to provide recommendations for the relevant government in an effort to increase its regional LOR.
+This research needs to be conducted to provide a strong foundation for the legal basis of the implementation of Slaughterhouse Retribution in North Toraja Regency and to provide recommendations for therelevant government in an effort to increase its regional LOR.